NETT: Solving Inverse Problems with Deep Neural Networks: A data driven regularizer for NETT

 The free parameters in \eqref{eq:auto} are adjusted in such a way, that $\NNd(\WWd, \NNe(\WWe, \xxt_\ntrain)) \simeq \rrt_\ntrain$ for any training pair $(\xxt_\ntrain, \rrt_\ntrain)$.
 This is achieved by minimizing the error function

-where $d$ is a suitable distance measure (or loss function) that quantifies the error made by the network function on the $\ntrain$-th training sample.
+where $\ell$ is a suitable distance measure (or loss function) that quantifies the error made by the network function on the $\ntrain$-th training sample.
 Typical choices for $d$ are mean absolute error or mean squared error.

 Given an arbitrary unknown $\signal \in \XX$, the trained network estimates the artifact part.
 As a consequence, $\reg(\WWe, \xxt)$ is expected to be large, if $\xxt$ contains severe artifacts and small if it is almost artifact free.
 If $\xxt$ is similar to elements in the training set, this should produce almost artifact free results with NETT regularization.
 Even if the true unknown is of different type from the training data, artifacts as well as noise will have large value of the regularizer.
 Thus our approach is applicable for a wider range of images apart from training ones.
 This claim is confirmed by our numerical results in Section~\ref{sec:num}.
-Note that while we did not explicitly account for the coercivity condition in \ref{cond:main1} during the training phase, the encoder-decoder scheme is expected to automatically yield this property.
-Investigating this issue in more detail (theoretically and numerically) is an interesting aspect of future research.
+Note that we did not explicitly account for the coercivity condition in \ref{cond:main1} during the training phase. {\cm Several possibilities for ensuring coercivity are discussed in Section~\ref{sec:well}.
+Moreover, note that the class of methods we have in mind for the above training strategy are underdetermined problems such as undersampled CT, MRI or PAT.
+We expect that similar training strategies can be designed for problems that have many small but not vanishing singular values.
+Investigating such issues in more detail (theoretically and numerically) is an interesting line of future research.}

+{\cm \begin{remark}[Alternative trained regularizers] Another natural choice would be to simply take $\reg(\WWd,\WWe,\signal) \coloneqq \norm{\NNd(\WWd, \NNe(\WWe,\signal))}^2$ for the regularizer.
+Such a regularizer has been used in the proceedings \cite{antholzer2019nett} combined with quite simple network architectures for $\NNd$ and $ \NNe$.
+The main emphasis of this paper is the convergence analysis of NETT, so the investigation of effects of different trained regularizers is beyond its scope.
+We nevertheless point out that including training data corresponding to \eqref{eq:z2} makes the trained network $\NNd(\WWd, \NNe(\WWe,\signal))$ different to standard artifact removal network \cite{jin2017deep}.
+Such methods only use training data corresponding to \eqref{eq:z2} to remove artifacts.
+Detailed investigation of benefits of each approach is an interesting aspect of future research. \end{remark} }